Stuart-Summer-2020-Pendulum-Project/PythonNumericalMethods/README.md

 Prompts the user for 2 inputs: # of experiment to analyze, and the type of data to analyze.
 This python script will then solve the pendulum motion numerically, while also finding the best parameters that will minize error with respect to the selected data.
 The program will plot this optimized fit against the data and ChiSq/MeanSq error values.
 Predicted values and standard deviations of g and B (drag coefficient) will be displayed in the terminal.

-Program can be used and understood by students that have working knowledge of OS directories and running python through linux/terminal.
+Program can be used and understood by students that know how to navigate OS directories, running python through linux/terminal.
 The approximate run-time of the script is 20 seconds.

 ### Python Libraries
 - pandas